 Time and space to enjoy your hobby and work at your own pace.
 Relaxed, informal course structures give you every incentive to make good progress and create a model or progress a project you can be proud of.
+All of our courses can be booked on a residential or non-residential basis.

-The Weekend courses in March and October begin on Friday evening when you book in from 4.00pm.
+The Weekend courses typically in March and October begin on Friday evening when you book in from 4.00pm.
 As soon as work rooms are available, around 5.00pm, you can set up your modelling equipment and meet your tutor.

 Most people have stopped modelling by 10.00pm, adjourning to the bar or bed.